 One metric that has the answer is Interactions.

 Interaction (aka Engagement) happens when a person engages with your post or Page by liking, commenting, sharing or reacting in any way to your content.

 Where to find your Facebook Interactions data?

-You will be able to find Total Post Interactions in Facebook Insights Overview tab, while interactions for specific posts will be shown in Posts tab.
+You will be able to find Total Post Interactions in the Facebook Insights Overview tab, while interactions for specific posts will be shown in the Posts tab.

 It’s also very beneficial to regularly look through your top-performing posts.
 Usually, you will notice patterns in your most popular posts.
 When that is identified, you only have to do more of it.